openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 The LLVM code base includes substantial regression test suites (1.5 MLOC including `libc++` C++ library tests), and success with these test suites is a pre-requisite of upstream acceptance of any patch.

-LLVM only has unit tests up to IR level, the LLVM Integrated Tester (_lit_).
-There is a LLVM execution test suite, but it is of applications to run under an operating system, so only of use to tool chains targeting OS applications.
+LLVM only has unit tests up to LLVM Intermediate Representation (IR) level, the LLVM Integrated Tester (_lit_).
+There is a LLVM execution test suite, but it tests applications running under an operating system.
 For bare metal applications, the GCC regression tests are used.
 Execution tests in turn require availability of implementation targets against which the code can be run.

 For the project, successful _lit_, LLVM test suite and GCC regression tests are necessary prior to code being committed.
 The tests must be extended where necessary to cover new features being added for CORE-V.